top of page

 Get Personal

-• Always, always, always address the donor by name on thank yous (no “Dear Friend of [Organization Name]” or “Dear Valued Supporter”)
+• Always, always, always address the donor by name in thank yous (no “Dear Friend of [Organization Name]” or “Dear Valued Supporter”).

 Because of You

-In all communications with donors, treat them as if everything that your organization has done was because of them (and other supporters).
-Use the word “you” not “we”.
-For example, swap “we were able to accomplished X, Y, and Z goals” with “Because of you 170 families are fed, 28 homeless families are off the streets and in warm housing, and 447 of our city’s homeless have had their dignity restored!”
+In all communications with donors, treat them as if everything your organization has accomplished was because of them (and other supporters).
+Use the word “you,” not “we.”
+For example, swap “we were able to accomplish X, Y, and Z goals” with “Because of you, 170 families are fed, 28 homeless families are off the streets and in warm housing, and 447 of our city’s homeless have had their dignity restored!”

 Be a Point of Contact

-Include contact information (especially if the person is new).
+Include your contact information, especially if the person is new.
 “This is my cell (___) ____ - ________.
 I’d love to stay in touch.
 Feel free to call or text me when you get this to chat.”

 Be Timely